-We do also share anonymised data across our Primary Care Network, the North East Clinical Commissioning Group, The City and Hackney GP Confederation, London Integrated Care Systems and NHS England.
+We do also share anonymised data across our Primary Care Network, relevant Clinical Commissioning Groups, London Integrated Care Systems, The City and Hackney GP Confederation and NHS England.
 This data is extracted by secure data extraction tools such as EMIS Enterprise and/or Apollo.

-This practice does NOT share your data with insurance companies or solicitors, except by your specific instruction or consent.
+This practice does NOT share your data with insurance companies, except by your specific instruction or consent.